FelixFern/opentdb-trivia/README.md

 ## Extra Features

+- Toggleable audio powered by tone.js with persistent state value using local browser storage.
-This project is equipped with pre-commit hooks powered by Husky and lint-staged that enable eslint, prettier check and unit testing run before user is allowed to commit to the branch
+- This project is equipped with pre-commit hooks powered by Husky and lint-staged that enables eslint, Prettier check and unit testing to run before the user is allowed to commit to the branch

 ### Eslint Configuration